Shantae: Shantae and the Seven Sirens (2019)

 The fifth game in the series, Shantae and the Seven Sirens was first released via the Apple Arcade service in 2019.
 Ports for Microsoft Windows, Nintendo Switch, PlayStation 4 and Xbox One were released in 2020.

 Shantae Advance: Risky Revolution (2025)

 The sixth game in the series, Shantae Advance: Risky Revolution, originally began development for the Game Boy Advance in 2002 following the completion of the original Shantae, but was cancelled in 2004 after WayForward failed to find a publisher.
 On July 12, 2023, it was announced that development was resuming, and that Limited Run Games would distribute physical Game Boy Advance cartridges in 2024, later delayed to 2025.
 Ports for Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S, and Windows followed later that year.

 Shantae 7

-In October 2025, WayForward announced the development of a seventh Shantae game, with further details to be announced in the future.
+In October 2025, WayForward announced the development of a seventh Shantae game, currently planned for a 2027 release.